wibsonorg/BatchPayments/README.md

 **Account** is an array which stores the account address, balance and latest collected payment associated with an id.

-**BulkRecord** is an array used to store information about ids reservation, including the merkle-tree root hash which will allow a user to later claim an individual id, and associate it with her address.
+**BulkRegistration** is an array used to store information about ids reservation, including the merkle-tree root hash which will allow a user to later claim an individual id, and associate it with her address.

 **Payment** is an array which stores the per-destination amount, the hash of the destination list, as well as other miscellaneous elements associated with each individual payment.